 If found guilty of “willfully damaging, destroying or disabling an aircraft” Alani could face a penalty of up to 20 years in prison.

 Judge McAliley did not grant Alani release on bail because of his ability to travel abroad frequently and because he might still pose a danger to the community.
+He could have even known where to get bail bonds in New Britain, if he happened to travel there.
 “Alani admitted his actions to investigators and that the evidence overwhelmingly points to his guilt,” The judge also said.
 “What you did with this aircraft was highly reckless and unconscionable.
 Certainly there was a risk of a catastrophic disaster.
 I think it is likely you will be convicted.”